matrix-hacks/matrix-puppet-slack/README.md

 ## configure

-Copy `config.sample.json` to `config.json` and update it to match your setup
+Copy `config.sample.json` to `config.json` and update it to match your setup.
+Add as many teams as you like by adding them to the array.

 ## register the app service